-A new in-person men’s group started in early 2024.
+An in-person men’s therapeutic support group started in the spring of 2024.

-Location: The Practice Rooms, Tunbridge Wells (96 High Street, Tunbridge Wells, TN1 1YF)
+Location: The Practice Rooms (96 High Street, Tunbridge Wells, TN1 1YF)

-The group will have a maximum of 8 members.
-The waiting list is open, so if you’re ready to take advantage of this fantastic and rare opportunity to be part of a group from the beginning, call Mark on 020 3289 9276 or use the form below and I’ll get back to you.
+The group has a maximum of 8 members.
+Space is currently available, so if you’re ready to take advantage of this fantastic and rare opportunity to be part of a group from the beginning, call or text Mark on 07522061389 or use the form below and I’ll get back to you.

 What is a Men’s Group anyway?!